 Lake Placid: A village so nice that it hosted the Winter Olympics twice, Lake Placid offers plenty to do for sports fans and nature lovers alike.
 Stay at the eco-friendly Golden Arrow Lakeside Resort, recipient of the Audubon’s Society highest Platinum Eco Rating for Hotels, and enjoy amenities like a private beach on Mirror Lake, free-to-use kayaks and paddleboards, and water sports— and, in winter, ice skating and dog sled rides.
 Some rooms and suites have kitchenettes and the resort is pet-friendly, so the whole family is welcome to come along!
 While in town, stop by the Lake Placid Winter Olympic Museum (advanced tickets required), where you can browse memorabilia and visit the arena that hosted the famous 1980 Winter Olympics “Miracle on Ice” hockey game.
-If it’s a view you’re after, take a scenic ride to the top of Little Whiteface on the Cloudsplitter Gondola (pictured) or drive up Whiteface Mountain Veterans Memorial Highway and get a snack from the highest food truck in New York State!
+If it’s a view you’re after this spring (after the ski season ends), take a scenic ride to the top of Little Whiteface on the Cloudsplitter Gondola (pictured) or drive up Whiteface Mountain Veterans Memorial Highway (check to see that it is open, as closures can occur into spring) and get a snack from the highest food truck in New York State!
 Challenge your travel companions to a competitive game of Disc Golf at Whiteface Mountain – your favorite new sport that you may not have heard of (think golf but with Frisbee-like discs).
 For even more of a rush, take a ride on the new Sky Flyer Zipline, which runs parallel to the Olympic ski jump and takes riders soaring on a 30-degree decline.
 Cap off your visit with an easy walk along a stunning waterfall at High Falls Gorge.

 The Strong National Museum of Play (pictured): What’s more fun than a museum dedicated to the art of play?
 Not much!
 Step into a life-sized storybook, geek out with vintage video games, and take a nostalgia-filled stroll through the history of toys and games from as early as the 1700s to today.
-To help visitors with autism and younger children prepare to the new safety protocols in advance of the museum experience, the Strong created a useful series of “Social Stories." (advanced tickets required; tickets are for a specific 3-hour time slot)
+The Strong hosts Sensory Friendly Sunday programs for visitors with autism; visit the Strong's website for registration links when available.

 Genesee Country Village & Museum: Step back in time at the Genesee Country Village & Museum, an authentic living history museum set in a 700+ acre 19th-century village.
 Costumed interpreters perform demonstrations featuring 1800s culinary arts and trades (pottery, cooper shop, tinsmith, blacksmith), tend to farm animals and heirloom gardens, and walk the grounds to answer visitor questions.

-Beak & Skiff Apple Farm, Store, Distillery & Winery: Young visitors will love Beak & Skiff for the apple picking, excellent donuts, and sweet apple cider, while the young at heart will enjoy the on-site 1911 Distillery’s tasting room where you can taste hard cider and apple-based liquor products.
+Beak & Skiff Apple Farm, Store, Distillery & Winery: Young visitors will love Beak & Skiff for the apple picking, excellent donuts, and sweet apple cider, while the young at heart will enjoy the on-site 1911 Distillery’s tasting room where you can order samples to try on site or buy hard cider and apple-based liquor products to go.

 Women’s Rights Hall of Fame: Be one of the first to see the newly opened Women’s Rights Hall of Fame in Seneca Falls, NY, just in time to celebrate the centennial of women gaining the right to vote.
 Download the I LOVE NY app and take a free audio walking tour to learn even more about this charming town and its role in the suffrage movement, sparking a social justice revolution felt around the world.